Efficient Cross-Shard Transaction Execution in Sharded Blockchains: Preliminaries and Notation

-In existing sharded blockchain proposals, each shard runs its own blockchain and maintains a disjoint portion of the global state.
-Sharding is expected to improve performance because, hopefully, most transactions are ``local'' to a single shard and only require the participation of replicas maintaining that shard.
-We call these transactions {\em intra}-shard transactions.
-Transactions that involve multiple shards are called {\em cross}-shard transactions.
+{\bf Cross-shard transactions and \tpc.} Transactions that involve multiple shards are called {\em cross}-shard transactions.
 Execution of cross-shard transactions require some coordination mechanism among the participating shards.
 Most existing sharding schemes use 2PC to atomically execute cross-shard transactions.
 Moreover, they primarily focus on UTXO based model where each transaction uses unspent tokens as inputs to create a new transaction with fresh unspent outputs.
 We use an example to illustrate how such a sharding system works.

 Say a user creates a cross-shard transaction that takes two unspent tokens, $u_1$ on a shard $X_1$ and $u_2$ on a second shard $X_2$, and moves them to a third shard $X_3$.
 The creator of the transaction, referred to as the client, broadcasts this transaction to the two input shards $X_1$ and $X_2$.
 On receiving this transaction, the two input shards first validate it, i.e., check whether the tokens are indeed unspent; if so, an input shard locks the input and produces an approval certificate (e.g., signed by sufficiently many replicas within the shard) confirming the validity of the input.
 On the contrary, say one of the inputs is invalid, e.g., the associated token has already been spent, the corresponding input shard produces a rejection certificate indicating the invalidity of the input.
 This is the first (locking) phase in classic 2PC.
 Note that once an input is locked, no future transaction can use the input until it is unlocked.